 4. Then ask the students do what you have instructed.
 (Walk to lunch, get ready for math, etc.)

 5. Monitor the students as they meet you expectation.

 Now that the task is completed several things can happen.

 a.
 The student meets the expectation.
-If the student met the the expectation, I would tell who the mystery student was and give a small prize (sticker, school supply).
+If the student met the the expectation, tell who the mystery student is and give a small prize (sticker, school supply).
 Now here is where it really pays off.
-I would also give them a tally for a class prize.
-I like to have the class work as a team to collect tallies for a whole class reward.
-If you want to learn more about whole class rewards, read Why You Need to Build a Team in Your Classroom.
+Also give them a tally for a class prize.
+Have the class work as a team to collect tallies for a whole class reward.

 b.
 The student doesn’t meet the expectation.
 NEVER tell the whole class who the mystery student is if they don’t meet the expectation.
 Let’s say you were using the Mystery Student for walking to Music and the student was turning around, running her finger over bulletin boards, and then raced into Music which is not the expectation of the Music teacher.
 Say, “We can’t get a tally this time.
 The Mystery Student didn’t meet the expectations of myself or the Music teacher.
 And we need to remember to always keep our hands by our sides so we don’t ruin the work of others.”
 If you want to talk individually and privately with the student at a later time, then do so, but not in front of the class.

 c.
 Your class is just having an awful day.
 It is a full moon or the wind won’t stop blowing.
-Your normally calm students are bouncing off the walls and no one seems to be at there best and the class just needs a turn around.
-Here is where you private peek can help.
+Your normally calm students are bouncing off the walls, no one seems to be at their best and the class just needs a turn around.
+Here is where your private peek can help.
 Only you know who the Mystery Student is.
 So turn the day around and find the one person who did something close to your expectations, make a big deal about it, give the class a tally and let the joy of this move your day in a better direction.